Ear Center: Hearing Implants

 - Current research results (as of January 2010) reveal that approximately 25-30% of patients are losing approximately 30% of their residual hearing, usually in a delayed fashion.
 However, 70% of patients do not lose their residual hearing.

-- Titanium fixture (BAHA 3, BI300) with transcutaneous abutment implanted into the skull behind the ear(s)
+- The BAHA4 Connect with a titanium fixture (BAHA 4, BAHA4 Connect) with percutaneous abutment implanted into the skull behind the ear(s) and

 - Audiologist adjustable (BP100 and BP-110 Power programmable)